 In May of 2015 I completed the Master of Divinity program at Grand Rapids Theological Seminary with way more credits than I needed – something I am grateful for, looking back.
 Toward the end of those six years of seminary I began a two-year ordination process in the Reformed Church in America, and finished with ordination at City Church of San Francisco in December of 2016 where I also worked as a youth pastor.

-I worked as Pastor of Youth and Missions at Palo Alto Vineyard Church for three years before moving back to Grand Rapids, MI, to be closer to family, and for Kae to begin a private practice therapy business which has since flourished.
+I worked as Pastor of Youth and Missions at Palo Alto Vineyard Church for three years before moving back to Grand Rapids, MI, to be closer to family.

 Thanks for checking out my blog.
 Get a hold of me on social media if you’d like to continue a conversation begun here.